Vermont Medical Power of Attorney Form

-- A Probate Division of the Superior Court designee,
+- An individual appointed by the Probate Division of the Superior Court or by a hospital;

-- An individual who is volunteering at the nursing home or residential care facility without compensation and has received appropriate training regarding the explanation of advance directives, or
+- An unpaid volunteer at the nursing home or residential care facility who can explain the purpose of the medical power of attorney; or

-- A clinician, as long as the clinician is not employed by the nursing home or residential care facility at the time of the explanation.
+- A clinician (who is not currently employed by the nursing home or residential care facility).